-- SELECT: this command is used for selecting an application (Card Manager, security domain or Applet).
-The Card Manager may be selected either for the loading of a Load File or for installing a previously loaded application (or security domain) - GET DATA: this command is used to retrieve a single data object, such as the Card Identification data. - GET RESPONSE: this command is restricted to T=0 ISO protocol for an incoming command which has data to send back.
-That data is received with the GET RESPONSE command sent immediately after the command to which it is related. - GET PROPERTIES: This APDU is used to obtain information about applet instance configuration. - GET ACR: This APDU is used to retrieve the ACR definition for the services. - READ CERTIFICATE / STATIC BUFFER: This APDU is used to read the data from the selected buffer. - GET CHALLENGE: This APDU is the first step of the SMA protocol and is used to get a card generated random challenge OR is used in combination with AC external authenticate to perform an external authentication of the Application Operator in order to unblock the PIN. - OPEN SESSION: This APDU performs the second step of the SMA protocol, and establishes the secure channel parameters.
-A dedicated RSA private key stored in the PKI private key buffer is used for key establishment of secure message session key. - GET CODE: This command generates a cryptogram by encrypting and returning the input string.
-If no string is input, an internal counter value is substituted. - GET CERTIFICATE: This APDU is used to obtain the certificate corresponding to RSA private key stored in the corresponding object. - VERIFY CHV: This APDU checks the PIN status and inform if the cardholder is authenticated or not (without PIN presentation) - UPDATE PROPERTIES: This APDU sets 1) a flag that indicates that the card holder must change his PIN before any PIN protected service can be accessed; 2) return either CAC v1 status word, or GSC-IS v 2.1 status word, when the Card Holder enters the wrong PIN. - LOGOUT: To logout all authenticated roles.
+- SELECT: This command is used for selecting an application (Card Manager, security domain or Applet).
+The Card Manager may be selected either for the loading of a Load File or for installing a previously loaded application (or security domain) - GET DATA: This command is used to retrieve a single data object, such as the Card Identification data. - GET RESPONSE: This command is restricted to T=0 ISO protocol for an incoming command which has data to send back.
+That data is received with the GET RESPONSE command sent immediately after the command to which it is related. - UPDATE PROPERTIES: This APDU modifies the applet properties (applet mode and Applet flag for Change PIN after first use).
+The APDU is accessible from ACA applet. - GET PROPERTIES: This APDU is used to obtain information about applet instance configuration. - GET ACR: This APDU is used to retrieve the ACR definition for the services. - READ CERTIFICATE / STATIC BUFFER: This APDU is used to read the data from the selected buffer.

+- READ BINARY: This APDU reads binary data stored on the card.
+This command is deprecated in v2.6.2a. - GET CHALLENGE: This APDU is used in combination with AC external authenticate to perform an external authentication of the Application Operator in order to unblock the PIN.
+The command is not available in v2.6.2a. - GET CERTIFICATE: This APDU is used to obtain the certificate corresponding to RSA private key stored in the corresponding object.
+This command is not available in v2.6.2a. - LOGOUT: To logout all authenticated roles. - GENERAL AUTHENTICATE: The APDU is for PKI operations (via the PIV EP wrapper) - GET VERSION: The command fetches the applet version for the PIV EP applet wrapper (it has identical format than GET DATA above)